Mission / Vision Statement

 We develop relationships of trust.
 We operate Solar Cookers International in accordance with the bylaws, regulations and policies of our state, nation, and our many partner agencies.
 We protect our donors’ and partners’ privacy and confidentiality.
 The only information solicited from stakeholders and customers shall be information necessary for Solar Cookers International to best serve their needs.
 We act ethically in all our dealings.

-Our partners and colleagues need information and tools they can use in a timely manner.
+Our collaborators and colleagues need information and tools they can use in a timely manner.
 When we can’t meet their needs because they fall outside our mission or are beyond our resources at the current time, we clearly say so rather than leave them hanging.